AUTISM SPECTRUM DISORDERS

 Why is detection important at this age?

-Signs of autism in elementary school children
+Signs of autism in teens and young adults

 - Struggles to interpret non-verbal social cues